CSR Charter Ⅰ Creating Value for Customers

 Principle and Outline

-The Osaka Gas Group has supplied city gas to the Kansai region in a stable manner while branching out into peripheral business fields.
+The Daigas Group has supplied city gas to the Kansai region in a stable manner while branching out into peripheral business fields.
 By doing so, the Group has grown together with the region.

 To make customers' lives and business more fruitful and attain sustainable development and growth that address the needs of the environment and society, the Group will create new value and provide a wider range of services and new technologies to customers in collaboration with various stakeholders.